limh0228/schemes_and_machinations/_posts/2024-06-10-a-long-season-of-color.md

 <br>

-For only one moment she holds me in her sympathy dnd
+For only one moment she holds me in her sympathy and

 then she forges on.